hbeale/splicedice_analysis/2025-12_tcga_luad_reproducible_example/2025-12-16_splicedice_TCGA_LUAD_u2af1_runthrough_with_data_descriptions.md

 column), and has a column for each analyzed RNA-Seq dataset (e.g. “TCGA-67-6215-01A0a26152a-462f-4895-8fe8-15fcdcc56e16”).
 The dataset columns contain the percent spliced of that cluster.
-The values can be NaN or 0-1
+The values can be NaN or 0-1.
+Of the ~24M values in the matrix, ~5M are non-NaN.

 ``` r
 allPS[1:6,1:6]